The Principles

 What is Public Engagement?

-"The term Public Engagement describes a practice of the German scientific community, a method of dialogue between science and society, and stands for the attitude that science and society benefit from mutual exchange."
+"Public Engagement describes a field in the German research landscape, the practice of exchange between researchers and the public, and stands for the attitude that research and society benefit from mutual interaction."

 What do we need Public Engagement principles for?